Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls dispalys the contents of the current working directory
+cd ~ changes the directory to the users working directory